 yourpurebredpuppy logo

-Beginning Leash Training – Introducing Your Pup to a Leash
+Beginning Leash Training – Introducing Your Puppy to a Leash

 By Michele Welton, Dog Trainer, Breed Selection Consultant, Author of 15 Dog Books

-If your dog already walks confidently on a leash but pulls you around, read this leash training article instead.
+If your pup already walks confidently on a leash but pulls you around, read this leash training article instead.

-So... for dogs who have never had a leash on
+So... for new pups who have never had a leash on

 Put on a buckle collar.
-Let the pup wear it for a day to get used to it.
-He might scratch vigorously at it for awhile, but that will pass.
+Let the puppy wear it for a day to get used to it.
+He might scratch at it, but that will pass.

-Attach a lightweight leash, 4- to 6-feet long with a lightweight snap.
+Attach a lightweight leash, 4- to 6-feet, with a lightweight snap.

-Let your pup lead you around at first.
+Let your puppy lead you at first.
 Put no pressure on the leash.
 Just follow him around so he gets used to the two of you moving in close proximity.

 Now observe what happens:

-• Some dogs feel the pressure on their collar and quickly discover that if they move toward you, the pressure stops.
+• Some pups feel the pressure on their collar and quickly discover that if they move toward you, the pressure stops.
 Praise the pup "Yes!
 Good!" and reward with a treat.
 Repeat lots of times.
-You're teaching the pup the valuable lesson of "yielding" to leash pressure.
+You're teaching the puppy the valuable lesson of "yielding" to leash pressure.

 • Some pups become vigorously resistant when they feel pressure on their collar.
 They rear up on their hind legs, leap around like a hooked fish, bite the leash, wrap their front feet over the leash, even holler.